-What It's Like to Work as a Digital Forensic Examiner
+What It's Really Like to Be a Digital Forensic Examiner

 There’s little question that technology has significantly changed the way police do business.
 Just as true is the notion that our ever-advancing technology is changing the type of crimes that police detectives investigate altogether, hence the rise in digital forensics jobs.